How to address your team’s anxiety and promote their well-being (feat. Gaurav Bhatnagar)

 Leaders may be sensing the fear, anxiety, and burnout among their team but struggle to get people to openly discuss it.
 Similarly, they may feel anxiety themselves but worry about showing weakness by admitting this.

-But pretending the fear does not exist ultimately sabotages performance, as then, nothing can be done to address it.
+But pretending the fear does not exist ultimately sabotages performance, as then, nothing can be done to address it or rebuild employee well-being.

 Instead, Gaurav recommends the following strategies to help leaders start addressing the fear among their team: